zhengguoxu/bootf2/vignettes/introduction.md

-    For immediate-release formulation, sometimes it is *unnecessary to calculate $f_2$* and the profiles can still be declared similar if the products disolve quick enough, typically more than 85% at 15 min.
+    For immediate-release formulation, sometimes it is *unnecessary to calculate $f_2$* and the profiles can still be declared similar if the products dissolve quick enough, typically more than 85% at 15 min.

     - *EMA* [@EMA-2010-INV.BE]: